Check out our videos, landowner

-Snohomish Conservation District and the Skagit Farmers Supply, Stanwood Store, now offer a manure spreader for residents to rent
+Snohomish Conservation District now has a manure spreader for residents to borrow

-Snohomish Conservation District and the Skagit Farmers Supply – Stanwood Store are encouraging all residents with livestock to help protect water quality by properly managing and applying manure.
-They now have a 26 bushel ground-driven manure spreader available for rent at the Stanwood store.
+Snohomish Conservation District is encouraging all residents with livestock to help protect water quality by properly managing and applying manure.
+They now have a 26 bushel ground-driven manure spreader available for residents to use.
 Please contact Brett de Vries, 425-335-5634, ext.
-114, at the Conservation District to learn more about how to rent the spreader and other things you can do to protect rivers and streams.
+114, at the Conservation District to learn more about how to borrow the spreader and other things you can do to protect rivers and streams.
 The District also offers complimentary farm planning, engineering services and educational resources.

 Contact Brett de Vries at the Conservation District, 425-377-7011 or brett at snohomishcd.org.

 Property owners within the Snohomish Conservation District are eligible for free soil testing on their property to be administered by a staff planner.

 1. Any land owner can receive a free soil test if they sign up for a site visit with a SCD Farm/Resource Planner or urban planner.

 2. There will be a limit of 250 free soil tests, to be administered on a first come first served bases.